 DHA is important throughout the life cycle, not just in utero and as an infant.
 As the brain continues to develop through childhood and adolescence, DHA is essential.
 And studies have found higher blood concentrations of DHA to be associated with better cognitive performance in adults.

-There is some evidence showing the importance of omega-3s in preventing excessive cognitive decline later in life, but more research is needed on the specific impact of DHA on risk for Alzheimer’s disease and dementia.
+There is some evidence showing the importance of omega-3s in preventing excessive cognitive decline later in life.
+Still, more research is needed on the specific impact of DHA on risk for Alzheimer’s disease and dementia.

 Omega-3s have also been linked with heart health.
 Higher levels of DHA in the blood have been associated with lower disease progression in people who have heart disease.
 As for preventing heart disease, research is mixed.
 Specifically, supplementing with fish oil has not been shown to be beneficial for the generally healthy adult.

 While DHA is not found in plant foods, it is produced by algae.
-And supplement manufacturers are able to harvest the vegan DHA from algae and put it into capsules!
-Which means algae is a vegan source of DHA.
+Supplement manufacturers are able to harvest the vegan DHA from algae and put it into capsules, oils, and other supplements.
+Today vegan DHA can be obtained from three primary sources:

 Research has found vegans to have lower amounts of DHA in their blood than meat-eaters, and we’re not sure if vegans have lower amounts of DHA in their brains and eyes.
 If you want to be extra cautious, it’s a good idea to take a vegan DHA supplement in addition to consuming plenty of ALA.